 Data shows that those 18 and older particularly need – and aren’t receiving – drug detox and rehab in Oregon.
 Those 26 and older are in the same situation with alcohol detox and rehab.
 If you’re using and abusing, call Ibogaine by David Dardashti Ibogaine treatment center and Ibogaine detox now for immediate help: 1-888-462-1164.
 Get into the right facility and transform your life.
 Our professionals are standing by, 24/7.

-Oregon is a transshipment point for drugs smuggled from Mexico to Washington, Canada, Montana, Minnesota, Illinois and New York.
-Mexican drug organizations dominate the trafficking.
+Oregon is a transshipment point for drugs smuggled from Mexico to Washington, Canada, Montana, Minnesota, Illinois, and New York.
+Mexican drug organizations dominate trafficking.

 Oregon Compared to other states

 Illicit drugs overall – among the highest for those 18 and older

 Pharmaceuticals – among the highest for those 18 and older

 Marijuana – among the highest for those 18 and older

 Cocaine – among the highest for those 18-25, moderately high for those 26 and older

 Alcohol – among the highest for those 26 and older, moderately high for those 18-25